Al-amin07/carstore_backend/README.md

 - **Prettier** - Code formatter for maintaining consistent code style.

 ## Features

-- Feature 1
-- Feature 2
+- CRUD operations for car entries
+- Mongoose schema validation with proper error message
+- Environment variable configuration
+- Development and production modes
-- Feature 3
+-
 ## Prerequisites

 Before you begin, ensure you have met the following requirements: